-For smaller dogs, clear off a table and layer it with towels or blankets for comfort.
+For smaller dogs, clear off a table and layer it with clean towels or blankets for comfort.
 If your dog is too large (or your table is too small), make space on the floor where you can kneel comfortably around them.

 Enlist an assistant to gently restrain the dog and keep them calm.
 It’s always best to find someone the dog recognizes and feels safe around.
 If this isn’t possible, you might have to be both assistant and pet-doctor.